Home Β» Recipes Β» Salads

 Boil the Potatoes:

 • Place cubed potatoes into another large pot and cover with water.
 Place over medium-high heat and bring to a boil.
-Boil for 15-20 minutes, or until tender.
-Make sure you don't overcook the potatoes.
+Boil for 15-20 minutes or until tender.
+Make sure you cook the potatoes evenly, and you don't overcook them.

-• Drain and immediately rinse in cold water, set aside.
+• Please drain and immediately rinse in cold water, then set aside.

 Make the Salad:

-• Cut the eggs in half, and remove the yolks and place them in a medium bowl.
+• Cut the eggs in half, remove the yolks, and place them in a medium bowl.

-• To the same bowl add mayo, all the mustards relish, salt, and pepper.
+• In the same bowl, add mayonnaise, all the mustard relishes, salt, and pepper.
 Mash the yolks into the mixture and stir until fully combined.

 • Coarsely chop the egg whites and add them to a large bowl.